Blac Chyna And Rob Kardashian Keep Fans Guessing After Kissing On Snapchat

 Fast forward to late last week and Blac Chyna was on Snapchat blasting Tyga for being a “b***h” and not paying child support.
 She also went off because Tyga was reportedly talking to Rob, telling him that she had been in his ear, suggesting they get back together.
 It turns out that everything Tyga tells Rob, he repeats right back to Chyna which is very telling about his own loyalty despite having buddied up to Tyga amid his split with Kylie Jenner.

-It’s not clear how long Blac Chyna and Rob Kardashian will remain friendly this time around or if they’ve really even reconciled.
+It’s not clear how long Blac Chyna and Rob Kardashian will remain friendly this time around, or if they’ve really even reconciled.
 Keep in mind that these masters of reality TV could just be messing with everyone, knowing that a little PDA goes a long way in terms of headlines.

 A post shared by ROBERT KARDASHIAN (@robkardashian) on

-Do you think Rob and Chyna are really back together or is their recent Snapchat PDA just another publicity stunt or a way to get their on-hold reality series Rob & Chyna back on the air?
+Do you think Rob and Chyna are really back together or is their recent Snapchat PDA just another publicity stunt, or a way to get their on-hold reality series Rob & Chyna back on the air?
 Sound off in the comments section below.

 [Featured Image by Raoul Gatchalian/STAR MAX/IPx/AP Images]